Next Up: Man Utd vs Everton

 Idrissa Gana Gueye and Iliman Ndiaye may be energized or exhausted by their efforts on the international stage; likewise Jake O'Brien and Seamus Coleman, with Moyes likely to use the quartet as normal given the extra day or two of rest and recovery the match schedule allows.

-Tyler Dibling has done nothing to enhance his chances of playing, with Aznou and Alcaraz continuing to be marginalised on the bench as unused sub, so it's really hard to see much changing for this encounter.
+Tyler Dibling has done nothing to enhance his chances of playing, with Adam Aznou and Charly Alcaraz continuing to be marginalised on the bench as unused subs, so it's really hard to see much changing for this encounter.

+Hopefully Everton do not suffer any more injury scares after the international break but it is being reported that Man Utd striker Benjamin Sesoko will miss this match with a knee injury.

 The Matchday Officials for the game have been announced by the Premier League, and Tony Harrington has been appointed referee for the clash at Old Trafford.